USCC-LAB/Weekly/README.md

 # Contribution
 Contributing is welcome, please use GitHub issue and Pull Request to contribute!
-Notice that you should follow the `coding style` and send PR to `dev branch`.
+Notice that you should follow the `coding style` and send PR to `dev/master branch`.